redhat-cop/cloud.azure_ops/roles/azure_manage_networking_stack/README.md

 --------------

 * **azure_manage_networking_stack_operation** - operation to perform on the networking stack.
 Valid values are 'create', 'delete'
-* **azure_manage_networking_stack_delete_option** - When deleting created resources, this is used to specified wether to remove only the subnet, the virtual network or all (including resource group).
+* **azure_manage_networking_stack_delete_option** - When deleting created resources, this is used to specified wether to remove only the subnet, the virtual network or all.
 Valid values are 'subnet', 'virtual_network', 'all'.
 Default value is 'all'.
 * **azure_manage_networking_stack_resource_group** - Resource group on which the networking stack should be attached.
 If not existing, it will be created.
 * **azure_manage_networking_stack_virtual_network** - Name of the virtual network to create/delete.
 * **azure_manage_networking_stack_subnet** - Name of the subnet to create/delete.